December Filled with Holiday Hunting Traditions

 Some other things you can’t do while hunting migratory game birds include using rifles, pistols, crossbows, traps, snares, nets, sinkboxes, swivel guns, punt guns, battery guns, machine guns, fish hooks, poisons, drugs, explosive substances, live decoys and recorded bird calls, sounds or electrically amplified bird-call imitations.
 It is also against the law to shoot from a moving automobile or boat and herd or drive birds with vehicles or vessels.

-Bobcat and otter hunting season is Dec.
-1 – March 1, and there’s no daily bag or season limit on either species.
+Bobcat hunting season runs Dec.
+1 – March 31, and there’s no daily bag or season limit.

-Like foxes, bobcats may be chased year-round with dogs, but possessing firearms during the closed season, between March 2 and Nov.
+Like foxes, bobcats may be chased year-round with dogs, but possessing firearms during the closed season, between April 1 and Nov.
 30, is prohibited.
-On a few wildlife management areas, bobcats and otters may not be taken, so please consult the specific area brochure before you hunt.
+On a few wildlife management areas, bobcats may not be taken, so please consult the specific area brochure before you hunt.

 December has the hunting opportunities you’re looking for, whether you are upland-bird hunting with friends and family, shooting ducks on the pond with your favorite lab or taking that big cat as he slips up behind an unsuspecting fawn.

 Here’s wishing you happy holidays and a successful hunting season.
 If you can, remember to introduce someone new to our great sport.
 As always, have fun, hunt safely and ethically, and we’ll see you in the woods!